nsbarr/self-therapy/content/posts/my-first-post.md

   src="/interface.png"
   type="full"
   label="ifs-before-and-after"
   caption="The Individual clicks Record and then begins talking about a target part (1).
-When they click Send, the practice partner transcribes their words (2), reflects back key points (3), and asks questions according to IFS protocols (4)." alt=""
+When they click Send, the AI Practice Partner transcribes their words (2), reflects back key points (3), and asks questions according to IFS protocols (4)." alt=""
 >}}